The following facilities are closed on Saturday, January 24 and Sunday, January 25 due to inclement weather.

 The 10-mile Overland Park portion of Indian Creek Trail starts at Foxhill South Park and follows Indian Creek south and west to Forest Creek Park.

-A connecting link continues south along Quivira Road toward the Tomahawk Creek Trail, which runs south and west toward 143rd Street and ultimately into Olathe.
+A connecting link continues south along Quivira Road toward the Tomahawk Creek Trail, which is approximately seven miles long and runs south and west toward 143rd Street and ultimately into Olathe.

-Overall it is level and flat, with elevation gains or hills for short sections in some places.
+Overall, they are level and flat, with short sections of elevation gain or hills in some places.

 The trail is wheelchair-accessible.